vectordotdev/vector/rfcs/2020-11-01-remap-metrics-support.md

 ## Internal Proposal

 Currently to access data via Paths, `Remap` requires an object that implements the `remap::Object` trait.
 Currently, the implementation only works for log events.
+Although the Object trait is implemented for `Event`, it assumes the event is a log event.

 In order to make this work with Metric events, this implementation will need to be updated.
+We can implement `Object` separately for `LogEvent` and `Metric`.
+The call to Remap will pass either `LogEvent` or `Metric` to Remap according to the type the event is.

 The paths that can be used for Metrics events are fairly fixed, luckily the core methods return a `Result`, so if an invalid path is specified the `Object` will just return `Error`.
 At first, this will happen at runtime.
 The compiler will not be able to catch an invalid path at compile.

 There are future plans for introducing
 [schema metadata](https://github.com/timberio/vector/issues/4599).
 At this point we can introduce a schema for metadata events that will capture the usage of any invalid fields.
 This is out of scope for the current RFC, but should align